microsoft/aed-go-learn-content/data-types/includes/2-slices.md

 ## Declaring and initializing a slice

 To declare a slice, you do it in the same way you declare an array.
-For instance, the following code represents what you saw in the previous image:
+For instance, the following code represents what you saw in the slice image:

 ```go
 package main